GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 	 ```yaml
 	 saml_endpoint_configs: '[{"suffix":"2019","secret_key_passphrase":"XXXXXXXXXXXX"},{"suffix":"2020","secret_key_passphrase":"XXXXXXXXXXXX"},{"suffix":"2021","secret_key_passphrase":"XXXXXXXXXXXX"}]'
 	 ```
+    - Recycle the env to make new configs take effect.
+3. Confirm the new endpoint is live by going to `/api/saml/metadata20XX` in that environment's idp.
-3. New SAML 202X has been tested using a new test app on the Dashboard
+3. New SAML 20XX has been tested using a new test app on the Dashboard
-    - Create a new "SAML 202X" test app on <https://dashboard.int.identitysandbox.gov/> to test the new certificate endpoints.
+    - Create a new "SAML 20XX" test app on <https://dashboard.int.identitysandbox.gov/> to test the new certificate endpoints.

 4. Update <https://developers.login.gov/saml/> article to use the new year endpoints
     - Update <https://developers.login.gov/saml/> article found in [18F/identity-dev-docs](https://github.com/18F/identity-dev-docs) to use the new year certificate.